Check out our price breakdown of medical schools in Lithuania

 During your course, you will be enrolled in different activities in hospitals and clinics, learning the core of the profession.

-The diploma is recognised worldwide, so you don’t have to worry about the country you want to practice in after graduating.
+The diploma is recognised worldwide, so you don’t have to worry about the country you want to practise in after graduating.

 The university offers hostels that are fully furnished and equipped.
 The rent also includes water, power, heating, Internet connection and using the common kitchen.